Trapigtrogen/Drawpp/drawpp_guide.md

 - fullScreen()
     - Set the application to fullscreen mode.
     - fullScreen takes one int as a parameter, which will be the id of the monitor you want to use.
-    - To exit fullscreen mode, call size()
+    - To exit fullscreen mode, call size().
 - setTitle()
     - Set the window title.
 - delay()